 Opioids in wheat: Are we drugged by our foods?

 Poppy seeds contain the alkaloids morphine and codeine.
 Apple seeds have cyanide.
 Arsenic is in rice and broccoli.
-Gluten breaks down into exorphins which are opioid-like compounds having similar mechanisms as morphine.
+Gluten breaks down into exorphins, opioid-like compounds with similar mechanisms as morphine.
 Studies have been done about the possible affects these compounds can have on healthy individuals, as well as those with Celiac Disease.
 But the research is still all speculation (as indicated by frequent use of the words "could", "may" and "possible" throughout the studies).
 The mechanics aren't fully understood, just as we do not really understand what risk we are taking by chewing apple seeds or poppy seeds.
 Everything in moderation is the key to good health, but we are not being moderate with our intake of wheat.
 The problem is more "glutton" than "gluten."

 Is ‘wheat’ the problem or is it the volume of ‘flour’ we eat?

 Unless you are one of few who have a true gluten sensitivity (Celiac Disease) it’s likely not the gluten, it is the amount we are eating that is affecting us.
 Humans are able to digest a small amount of gluten (it is simply a composite of protein) and there may even be reasons we should include a small amount of gluten in our diets that we do not yet know of.
 Gluten may be present to protect the plant from being overeaten, but perhaps also to provide humans with a protective property.
 (Food for thought: At one time, we believed phytates were “bad” for us.
 Phytic acid (becoming ‘phytates’ during digestion) is the storage form of phosphorus in plant tissue and it can inhibit our absorption of minerals like calcium.
 However, it is now suspected very small amounts in our diet may have benefits, including lowering the risk of certain cancers.)